balakreshnan/aifabric/README.md

 Our goal is to provide guidance for any type of organization regardless the size to innovate with artificial intelligence.

+Outcome:

+Achieve 90% AI/ML use cases with platform

 ## Build distributed or centralized AI Hub/Mesh

 - AI and ML Fabric